wp-plugins/events-made-easy/readme.txt

 = 1.5.25 =
 * Bugfix: the setting "Default location list format footer" was overwriting the format header, not footer
+* Bugfix: small template fix when listing the bookings per person
 * Removed old Google Checkout

 = 1.5.24 =